 2. Processed Foods

 Processed foods are often packed full of hidden, simple sugars (fructose and glucose) and chemicals.
 These ingredients are disastrous to our health in many ways but for the sake of this topic let’s discuss their effect on blood sugar and how this can result in cravings.
 Simple sugars are absorbed fast by the body, anywhere between 60-90 minutes.
 Whereas whole foods are absorbed within 6-8 hours.
-When carbohydrates are absorbed fast it leads to a rapid rise in blood sugar and secretion of the hormone insulin from the pancreas.
-Insulin ensures that the cells take up the sugar for energy and storage.
+When carbohydrates are absorbed fast it leads to a rapid rise in blood sugar.
 As the cells take up the sugar from blood, blood sugar drops.
-If the diet is high in simple sugars, the body continues to release more and more insulin.
-Insulin eventually losing its effectiveness.
-This leads to insulin resistance.
-Insulin resistance can drive food cravings as it disrupts blood sugar balance and may even lead to diabetes, obesity, low or erratic moods and low energy.
+If the diet is high in simple sugars, the body continues to try and correct this issue, eventually losing its effectiveness.
+Elevated blood sugars can drive food cravings as it disrupts blood sugar balance and may even lead to diabetes, obesity, low or erratic moods and low energy.
 Sugar is also a fuel source for the harmful bacteria in your gut.

 Interesting fact; Evidence has shown that many highly processed foods have addictive properties.